Transforming Mazda Through AI

 Crawl (0-6 Months)

-Establish foundations with quick wins while EIS manages infrastructure
+Establish foundations with quick wins with joint development of base infrastructure

 Walk (6-12 Months)